bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 \#ANSWER: The first normalization method was performed by edgeR’s calcNormFactors() function, which utilizes scaling factors based on the weighted trimmed mean of M-values (TMM) to convert raw library sizes into effective library sizes.
-Changes in the MA plots are particularly noticeable for the in the allDEStatsPairedTreatControlvsProtac dataset, where differences in the curvature of the loess line suggest that loess normalization is preferable over the TMM approach.
+In the MA plots, noticeable discrepancies in the number of differentially accessible regions (i.e., red points) cannot be observed.
+However, changes in the curvature of the loess lines are particularly noticeable for the allDEStatsPairedTreatControlvsProtac dataset, where it suggests that loess normalization is preferable over the TMM approach.
 This occurs because the loess line visually indicates the amount of bias in differential accessibility with a fixed threshold (M=1 or M=-1), thus a more reliable analysis is achieved when it is horizontal at M=0 as observed in the loess-normalized data.
-Furthermore, TMM normalization assumes that most regions of the genome are not truly differentially accessible and that signal differences arise from technical artifacts or systematic biases in library ATAC distribution, but this guaranteee cannot be made due to the possible biological effects of treatment drugs on chromatin accessibility.
-Lastly, loess normalization also addresses trended bias in addition to efficiency bias.
+Furthermore, TMM normalization assumes that most regions of the genome are not truly differentially accessible and that signal differences arise from technical artifacts or systematic biases in library ATAC distribution, but this guaranteee cannot be made for this analysis due to the possible biological effects of treatment drugs on chromatin accessibility.
+Lastly, loess normalization also addresses trended bias in addition to efficiency bias, so it is a more suitable normalization method.

 # Part 4: GC bias